Property Claims

 Why use Join the Claim?

-Join the Claim makes it simple to take action when your home is unsafe, in disrepair, costing you unfairly — or your personal data has been mishandled by a property organisation.
+Join the Claim makes it simple to take action when your personal data has been mishandled by a property organisation.

 We work closely with trusted, regulated law firms across the UK to connect you with the right legal help.